Week 4 takeaways: Breakthroughs for Bears, Cowboys

 The Chicago Bears emerged as a contender, while the Dallas Cowboys and Tennessee Titans had important wins in breakthrough efforts.
-The Atlanta Falcons lost again on a poor defensive showing, and the New England Patriots reestablished themselves in the AFC East.
+The Atlanta Falcons lost again on a poor defensive showing, and the New England Patriots re-established themselves in the AFC East.

 All that and more in Week 4's biggest takeaways from NFL Nation.